egeozgul/Procedural-Spherical-Map-generation-using-OpenGL/README.md

 ## Project Overview

-Utilizing OpenGL, this application is engineered to procedurally fabricate the surface of an arbitrary 3D spheroid, enriched with noise modulation.
+Utilizing OpenGL, this application is engineered to procedurally fabricate the surface of an arbitrary 3D spheroid.

 ### Surface Composition: